 You have the following rights if your debt is sent to collections:

-- The debt collector can contact your friends, employer, relatives, or neighbors to attain your phone number and address unless the person is also a guarantor, co-signer, is your employer and contacted to verify employment.
+- The debt collector can contact your friends, employer, relatives, or neighbours to attain your phone number and address unless the person is also a guarantor, co-signer, and is your employer and contacted to verify employment.

 - Debt collectors can contact you between 7 am and 9 pm Monday through Saturday and 1 pm to 5 pm on Sundays, excluding holidays.

 If an account in collections has disappeared from your credit report for a legitimate reason, that’s fantastic because you can start to rebuild your credit health and move forward from your financial setback.
 Keep in mind that the item may reappear on your report if it disappeared due to an error, so it’s important to keep reviewing your credit report!

 How do collections reports impact your credit score?

 Can you remove a collections entry from your credit report?

 - Negotiating with the debt collector or offering them a debt settlement

 - Having your debt validated under your province or territory’s statute of limitations

 - Agreeing to pay the account off, then asking the debt collector to remove it.